 We learn from every pilot we fly with, every pilot we talk to.
 Sometimes we learn a lot.
-This collection of interviews and essays, from some pilots I’ve been lucky to talk with, gives a peek behind the curtain.
-They’ve flown fantastic airplanes, for wildly different organizations all over the world.
-But what’s interesting is seeing common connections, the core inner airmanship that holds true for all types of flying.
+These links to interviews and essays from master pilots I’ve been lucky enough to talk to gives us a peek inside their heads.
+They’ve flown loads of cool airplanes, in different missions all over the world.
+But what’s interesting here is not technical details or differences; but finding the common connections, the core inner airmanship that holds true for every type of flying.

-A huge thank you to all the pilots who’ve been generous with sharing their knowledge:
+A huge thank you to all the pilots who’ve clearly been generous sharing their knowledge:

 To me airmanship is all about the big picture and situational awareness.
-It is very much about being one step ahead of events, acting proactively rather than reactively.
+It is very much about being one step ahead of events, acting proactively rather than reactively and I would say that is a common thread through each of the types of flying that I have been involved with.
 Read more …

-Many have written about this and I believe there can be little doubt that there are aerial artists.
+I believe there can be little doubt that there are aerial artists.
 Having done some painting, I was surprised to find how much science and how many disciplines are involved in putting paint on canvas.
 It is more than just slopping color onto a surface.
 The really good painters are also very disciplined and learned.
 And, in many cases, they continually seek to improve their efforts.
 They are not satisfied with maintaining a skill.
-They want to enhance and broaden it …
+They want to enhance and broaden it. …

 It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all, in which case you have failed by default.